 Avoid prolonged sitting.
 Take regular breaks to stand or walk, stretching the iliacus and other hip flexors.
 Proper posture reduces strain and prevents muscle imbalances.

-Massage is an effective way to release the iliacus muscle quickly.
-While this area is sensitive and massage may be uncomfortable, tolerating 10-15 seconds of discomfort can complete the treatment.
+Massage is an effective method to quickly release the iliacus muscle and requires no specific knee positioning.
+Although this area is sensitive and the massage may cause discomfort, enduring 10–15 seconds of discomfort can complete the treatment.